NoseFlicker/CFBooter/README.md

 # CFBooter
-Leaked Project file of Timothy (discord: fel enjoyer#2654) and Buffer (some other mortally loose NPC), One of many project's our friendly Swedish has created
+Leaked Project file of Timothy (discord: fel enjoyer#2654) and Buffer (some other morally loose NPC), One of many project's our friendly Swedish has created

 CFBooter is a highly skidded, and poorly coded; slowloris based attack.